bingochenbin/MRkit/README.md

  | sed -r -e '1 s@:GT@@g;1 s@\[[0-9]+\]@@g;1 s@# @@' \
  | bgzip > SNPgeno.GT.vcf.gz
 # Get the *.bim file corresponding to the VCF file using plink software
-plink --vcf /path/to/your/vcf --make-bed -out SNPgeno --allow-extra-chr
+plink --vcf /path/to/your/vcf --make-just-bim -out SNPgeno --allow-extra-chr
 ```

 Then, you need to convert the genotypes in the `SNPgeno.GT.vcf.gz` file to numeric codes using the `VCFgt2num_converter.py` script.
 Specifically, the fifth column of the *.bim file indicates the minor allele, which is coded as 1, while the sixth column indicates the major allele, which is coded as 0.
 The numeric code corresponding to a genotype is the sum of these values.